Residential Services Program

 - Set your fridge and freezer temperatures according to the manufacturer's recommendations.
 This avoids excess cooling and saves energy.

 - Lighting alone is responsible for 12% of residential energy use.
 The simple act of turning off lights when not in use can easily save you money.
+Also, LED light bulbs are more energy efficient; they use approximately 75% less energy than incandescent lighting and emit less heat.

 - No peeking!
 Did you know that your oven temperature can drop as much as 25 degrees every time you open the door?
 More energy is needed to resume cooking, which adds up fast.